Heavy quark contribution to the electromagnetic properties of the nucleon: Abstract

 \section{Abstract}

 Quantum chromodynamics (QCD) predicts the existence of both nonperturbative intrinsic and perturbative extrinsic heavy quark contributions to the fundamental structure of hadrons.
-The existence of intrinsic charm at the 3-standard-deviation level in the proton has recently been established from structure function measurements by the NNPDF collaboration.
-Here we revisit the physics of intrinsic heavy quarks using {\it holographic light-front QCD (LFHQD)} -- a novel comprehensive approach to hadron structure which provides detailed predictions for dynamical properties of the hadrons, such as form factors, distribution amplitudes, structure functions, etc. We will extend this nonperturbative light-front QCD approach to study the heavy quark-antiquark contribution to the electromagnetic properties of nucleon.
+The existence of intrinsic charm at the 3-standard-deviation level in the proton has recently been established from structure function measurements by the NNPDF Collaboration.
+Here we revisit the physics of intrinsic heavy quarks using {\it light-front holographic QCD (LFHQCD)} -- a novel comprehensive approach to hadron structure which provides detailed predictions for dynamical properties of the hadrons, such as form factors, distribution amplitudes, structure functions, etc. We will extend this nonperturbative light-front QCD approach to study the heavy quark-antiquark contribution to the electromagnetic properties of nucleon.
 Our framework is based on a study of the eigenfunctions of the QCD light-front Hamiltonian, the frame-independent light-front wave functions (LFWFs) underlying hadron dynamics.
 We analyze the heavy quark content in the proton, induced either directly by the nonperturbative $|uud+Q\bar Q\ra$ Fock state or by the $|uud+g\ra$ Fock state, where the gluon splits into a heavy quark-antiquark pair.
 The specific form of these LFWFs are derived from LFHQCD.
 Using these LFWFs, we construct light-front representations for the heavy quark-antiquark asymmetry, the electromagnetic form factors of nucleons induced by heavy quarks, including their magnetic moments and radii.

-One of the rigorous predictions of quantum chromodynamics (QCD) is the existence of both nonperturbative intrinsic and perturbative extrinsic heavy-quark contents of the nucleon~\cite{Brodsky:1981se,Brodsky:1980pb}.
-The existence of intrinsic charm at the 3-standard-deviation level has recently been established from a comprehensive analysis of structure function measurements by the NNPDF collaboration~\cite{Ball:2022qks}.
+One of the rigorous predictions of quantum chromodynamics (QCD) is the existence of both nonperturbative intrinsic and perturbative extrinsic heavy quark contents of the nucleon~\cite{Brodsky:1981se,Brodsky:1980pb}.
+The existence of intrinsic charm at the 3-standard-deviation level has recently been established from a comprehensive analysis of structure function measurements by the NNPDF Collaboration~\cite{Ball:2022qks}.